SunAI2020/MyCode/README.md

 # MyCode
-This is my repository where stores my code.
+This is my repository which stores my code.